ISAC with Affine Frequency Division Multiplexing: An FMCW-Based Signal Processing Perspective: AFDM Parameterized with Delay and Doppler

 For a detailed comparison, we recall the OTFS input-output relationship with ideal pulses \cite{raviteja2018interference}:

 The input-output relationship of AFDM in the DD-DAFT domain \eqref{eq:DD_DAFT_IO} exhibits a structure strikingly similar to OTFS, namely, a two-dimensional circular convolution between the transmitted signal and the channel.
 However, AFDM introduces an additional Doppler-delay coupling term, and the phase component differs due to the distinct underlying waveform structures.
 This is much like how OTFS with rectangular pulses also incurs additional phase terms compared to the ideal pulses case \cite{raviteja2018interference}.
 The key distinction, beyond phase differences, is that AFDM needs to address the additional Doppler coupling term.
-Interestingly, this coupling relationship also offers a novel perspective for explaining why AFDM can achieve lower channel estimation overhead.
+Interestingly, this coupling relationship also offers a novel perspective for explaining why AFDM can achieve lower channel estimation overhead cause the delay and Doppler can be fully characterized in one delta function \eqref{eq:hw_kernel}.